any-docs/css/content/guides/text/wrapping_breaking_text/index.md

 > [!NOTE]
 > The `overflow-wrap` property acts in the same way as the non-standard property `word-wrap`.
 The `word-wrap` property is now treated by browsers as an alias of the standard property.

-An alternative property to try is {{cssxref("word-break")}}.
+An alternative property to try is `word-break`.
 This property will break the word at the point it overflows.
 It will cause a break-even if placing the word onto a new line would allow it to display without breaking.

 In this next example, you can compare the difference between the two properties on the same string of text.